Yonas-tech/Game2048/README.md

 > [Read more](https://www.washingtonpost.com/news/arts-and-entertainment/wp/2014/04/23/everything-you-ever-wanted-to-know-about-2048-the-internets-latest-impossible-hit-game/ ).
 >

-I decided to code this interestingly annoying game myself from scratch and give it my own touch.
+I decided to code this interestingly annoying game myself from scratch using Javascript and give it my own touch.
+I use no framework for this project.

 ## The Game:
 ### Sudo Code
 1. Generate a new Board():
 2. Display the board to the player.

     ![start](https://github.com/Yonas-tech/Game2048/blob/main/images/startPage.jpg)

 3. Accept and Process Player Move: up, down, left, or right
     * If any two (2) numbers that are colliding are equal, they get added and merged into one cell.
 At each move, another tile with a 2 or a 4 will be inserted at randome position.
 4. Check the board/game status